-Since at least 1895 almost every generation has produced a schemer certain of conquering kunyani with some kind of a cabled conveyance.
+The MWCC states that “the debate has raged since the 90s.”
+Yep.
+Since at least 1895 almost every generation has produced a schemer certain of conquering kunyani with some kind of cabled conveyance.

-When the schemes are compared their essential similarity is striking, but not surprising, for each iteration was built upon its predecessor.
-See for yourself.
-(Click arrows below to see the parallels between cable car schemes)
+When the schemes are compared their essential similarities are striking, but not surprising, for each iteration was built upon its predecessor.
+Click arrows below to see the parallels between the main cable car schemes)

 The current man is Adrian Bold of the Mount Wellington Cableway Company (MWCC).
 Bold disparages his predecessors, categorising them all as "rather poorly formulated proposals for an aerial cableway".
 What was so faulty about the formulations of the other proponents, Bold hesitates to say.
-Perhaps he fears the comparison because what he proposes is exactly the same thing: an aerial cableway to the summit of Mount Wellington—and all previous incarnations of this idea have gone… well, read on!
+Perhaps he fears the comparison because what he proposes is exactly the same thing as them: an aerial cableway to the summit of Mount Wellington.

 1893 HACKETT’S AERIAL TRAMWAY